joelhawksley/identity/talks/2021/slides.md

 ^ For example, before ViewComponents, we used a presenter-like pattern

-^ called view models, ruby objects we instantiated and then passed into views
+^ called view models, ruby objects we instantiate and then pass into views

 ---

 [.code-highlight: 1-5]
 [.code-highlight: 7-15]
 [.code-highlight: 10-12]
-[.code-highlight: all]

 ```ruby
 class RepositoryIndexView < ViewModel